 Sl.No Assessment Criteria 1.
 Attendance and participations in the Meetings 2.
 Contribution towards growth of the Company including actual vis-à-vis budgeted performance.
-3. Leadership initiative, like new ideas and planning towards growth of the Company and steps initiated towards Branding of the Company 4.
+3. Leadership initiative, like new ideas and planning towards growth of the Company and steps initiated towards Branding ofthe Company 4.
 Adherence to ethical standards & code of conduct of the Company 5.
-Team work attributes and supervising & training of staff members 6.
-Compliance with policies, Reporting of frauds, violation etc. and disclosure of interest 7.
-Safeguarding of interest of whistle blowers under vigil mechanism and Safeguard of confidential information
+Team work attributes and supervising & training of staff members , Compliance with policies, Reporting of frauds, violation etc. and 6. disclosure of interest 7.
+Safeguarding of interest of whistle blowers under vigil mechanism and Safeguard of confidential information Board o f Directors SI.No Assessment Criteria Is the composition of the board appropriate with the right mix of knowledge and skills required to drive

-Board of Directors

-Sl.No Assessment Criteria 1.
-Is the composition of the board appropriate with the right mix of knowledge and skills required to drive organizational performance in the light of future strategy?
+1. Is the composition of the board appropriate with the right mix of knowledge and skills required to drive organizational performance in the light of future strategy?
 2. Members of the board meet all applicable independence requirements.
 3. The Board of Directors is effective in establishing a corporate environment that promotes timely and effective disclosure, fiscal accountability, high ethical standards and compliance with applicable laws and regulations.
 4. The Board of Directors is effective in developing a corporate governance structure that allows and encourages the Board to fulfil its responsibilities.
 5. Are sufficient numbers of board meetings, of appropriate length, being held to enable proper consideration of issues?
 6. The Chairman of the Board effectively and appropriately leads and facilitates the Board meetings and the policy and governance work of the Board.
 7. Nomination and appointment of Board members and their Remuneration follow clearly established procedures using known criteria as laid down by the Nomination and Remuneration Committee 8.
 Company has necessary Committees which are required and these Committees are working effectively